Current Available Professional Development Courses

 REGISTER

-This two part series will include (2) three hour asynchronous workshops that will guide all SPED, General Ed teachers & administrators through the new proposed IEP process and forms currently being developed by the Department of Elementary and Secondary Education.
+This workshop will require approximately three asynchronous hours online but some participants may take more or less time.
+The content of the workshop will guide all SPED, General Ed teachers & administrators through the newly developed MA IEP process and forms rolled out by the Department of Elementary and Secondary Education.

 Objectives for this workshop will include: